Everest Sherpa Cultural-Scenic Trekking-11 Days

 • Sim cards are provided by our company for travelers, so there won’t be any networking issues.

-Trip Introduction: 11 Days Everest Sherpa Cultural-Scenic Trekking.
+Trip Introduction: 11 Days Everest Sherpa Cultural-Scenic Trekking

-Everest Sherpa Cultural-Scenic Trekking is a marvelous high-altitude holiday within high beautiful Khumbu around the Everest Region, where you can enjoy great thrills with grand views of world's highest mountains in the comfort of a nice lodge with local Sherpa great traditional hospitality.
+Everest Sherpa Cultural-Scenic Trekking is a marvelous high-altitude holiday within high beautiful Khumbu around the Everest Region, where you can enjoy great thrills with grand views of the world's highest mountains in the comfort of a nice lodge with local Sherpa great traditional hospitality.

 Everest Sherpa Cultural-Scenic Trekking is a suitable short enjoyable adventure for all age groups and especially for a family or corporate type of people with a change of scene into Fresh Mountain air after the hectic daily chores of work.